Erastuskanyatta/Streams-in-Java/index.md

 ```

  The `Math.random()` object generates infinite random numbers.
- `.foreach` request new number from stream and prints it.
+ `.foreach` request a new number from the stream and prints it.

-On executing the snippet, you will get an infinite random numbers generated.
+On executing the snippet, you will get an infinite random number generated.

-To prevent this, we can call the `limit()` method and define the random numbers we want to generate.
+We can call the `limit()` method and define the random numbers we want to generate to prevent this.

-For instance lets generate 5 random numbers:
+For instance, let's generate five random numbers:

 ```java
 import java.util.stream.Stream;